 We would:

-• Load another group
+- Load another group of infantry.

 This was called “daisy‑chaining.”

-And the enemy adapted quickly.
+And the enemy adapted to it faster than anyone expected.

 The Enemy Followed Our Troops